Rotki Usage Guide

 Local system clock is not synchronized

-Some remote servers (e.g. exchanges) require your local system clock synchronized with theirs.
-In case of not having it synchronized the request will fail and rotki will either display a specific error message (i.e. 409 status code and a local system clock is not sync message) or the generic 500 error one (please, report it to us).
+Your local system clock must be synchronized with certain remote servers, such as exchanges.
+If your clock is not synchronized, requests to these servers will fail. rotki will either display a specific error message (e.g., a 409 status code indicating a local system clock synchronization issue) or a generic 500 error message (please, report it to us).

 Restoring backed up database at new account creation fails